-Dr Michael Brady, national advisor for LGBT health at NHS England/Improvement encourages everyone to make simple changes in order to create more inclusive workplaces that genuinely embrace the LGBT community.
+Dr Michael Brady, national advisor for LGBT health at NHS England and NHS Improvement encourages everyone to make simple changes in order to create more inclusive workplaces that genuinely embrace the LGBT community.

-LGBT history month is an opportunity for us to not only reflect on the past and recognise the progress that has been made towards LGBT equality, but it’s also a time to take stock and plan for the future.
+LGBT history month and Pride season provide an opportunity for us to not only reflect on the past and recognise the progress that has been made towards LGBT equality, but it’s also a time to take stock and plan for the future.

 Our society is one in which LGBT individuals still face stigma and discrimination.
 Homophobic and transphobic abuse and hate crimes are rising and both the mainstream media and social media are awash with transphobia.
 This lived experience impacts not only on the mental health and wellbeing of LGBT people, but also affects their health-seeking behaviour and their individual experiences at work.

 The 2017 national LGBT survey with over 108,000 responses, described a situation where LGBT individuals face discrimination, felt their specific needs were not being met, had poorer experience and had major concerns about accessing healthcare that should be a right for all.
 We also see this reflected in NHS patient surveys and it is not just a problem for patients, it’s an issue we need to address for colleagues as well.
 The NHS staff survey demonstrates that lesbian, gay, bisexual and transgender staff fare worse than their heterosexual and cis-gendered colleagues in pretty much every measure, reporting higher rates of bullying, harassment and discrimination (from patients, colleagues and managers) and poorer health and wellbeing, satisfaction and career progression.